wp-plugins/nimble-portfolio/readme.txt

      1. Fully Responsive Default Skin for Desktop, Tablet and Mobile.
      2. 3 additional Skin Styles Included (Normal, Round and Square).
      3. Default Skin can be fully customized to set Columns, Show/Hide Links.

+= 08 Jul 2014 =

+2.0.5<br /><br />
+Better handling of template paths, better support for add-ons, modify WP action and WP filters parameters to provide more data for better support
+More robust and optimized way of generating Filters and Items attributes in default skin Fixed crop flag while generating thumbnail

 = 25 Jun 2014 =